deepmedia/Transcoder/README.md

 *Need support, consulting, or have any other business-related question?
 Feel free to <a href="mailto:mat.iavarone@gmail.com">get in touch</a>.*

+*Like the project, make profit from it, or simply want to thank back?
+Please consider [sponsoring me](https://github.com/sponsors/natario1)!*

 # Transcoder

 Transcodes and compresses video files into the MP4 format, with audio support, using hardware accelerated Android codecs available on the device.
 Works on API 18+.